claygregory/spotify-matcher/README.md

 ## Access Token and Options

 The module operates with relatively sane defaults, and does not require a Spotify access token for small match jobs.
-However, a Spotify OAuth 2 token can be provided, for a higher rate limit from Spotify.
+However, a Spotify OAuth2 token may be provided, for a higher rate limit from Spotify.

 ```javascript
 const spotify = new SpotifyMatcher(access_token, options);
 ```

-The `access_token` can be a string, or a function to provide the token per-request (for example, to handle refreshing).
+The `access_token` is either a string, or a function to provide the token per-request (for example, to handle refreshing as needed on long-running match jobs).
 This library does not provide any OAuth access flow handling, that's on you.

 The options object supports the following configuration(s), defaults as below: